-To relieve downward economic pressures on land development resulting from the COVID-19 pandemic, on May 4, 2020, the North Carolina General Assembly extended the term of most development approvals.
-On September 4, 2020, with the Governor’s State of Emergency still in effect, the General Assembly enacted a further extension.
-This post discusses that second extension and what it means for permit holders and permit issuers.
+To relieve downward economic pressures on land development resulting from the COVID-19 pandemic, the North Carolina General Assembly has extended the term of most development approvals three times: on May 4, 2020, on September 4, 2020, and on March 11, 2021.
+This post discusses these extensions and what they mean for permit holders and permit issuers.

 The COVID-19 relief bill that was passed on May 4, Senate Bill 704 (now Session Law 2020-3), at Section 4.40, delayed the expiration of certain development approvals for five months.
 For ease of reference, I will refer to this bill as the “First Extension.”
 For more on the First Extension, check out this post from Adam Lovelady.